bassguy115/terraform-beginner-bootcamp-2023/journal/week2.md

 When you run the program, it will import the hello package and call the HelloWorld function, which will print "Hello, World!" to the console.

-### Commands to initilize terraform provider in GO
+### Commands to initialize terraform provider in GO
 ```go
 go mod init ""path""
 ```